MaksymT17/aquamarine/readme.md

 ## Target:
 Find optimal solutions for implementation and figure out how to make recognition of image characteristics in approprite form and inside of predefined limitations in config file.
-Parameters in config file should cover all significant properties about calculation taken in consideration target Platform and HW limitations and specific.
-In simple words: how to collect most important information based on picture data and use it for further analysis, paying into attention that collecting of every particular properties of image are time/CPU/power consuming operations.
+Parameters in config file should cover significant properties about calculation, should be taken in consideration target Platform and HW limitations.
+In simple words, goal is: how to collect most important information based on picture data and use it for further analysis, paying into attention that collecting of every particular properties of image are time/CPU/power consuming operations.
 Every improvement idea are welcome!